Syncfusion AI Assistant

 NOTE

-Refer theme style sheet from static web assets
+Reference the theme stylesheet from static web assets

-Syncfusion Blazor themes are available as static web assets in the Syncfusion.Blazor.Themes and Syncfusion.Blazor NuGet Packages.
+Blazor themes are provided as static web assets in the Syncfusion.Blazor.Themes and Syncfusion.Blazor NuGet Packages.

-When using individual NuGet packages in your application, add Syncfusion.Blazor.Themes NuGet Package and reference style sheet as below,
+When using individual NuGet packages in your application, install the Syncfusion.Blazor.Themes NuGet package and reference the theme stylesheet as shown below:

 <head>